AidanFarhi/listing-data-ingestor/README.md

 ## This script extracts real estate data from an api and loads it to an S3 bucket.

-This code depends on a .env file placed in the root of the project with the following environment variables:
+#### To run locally

+Set all these environment variables in a .env file

 ```
 RAPID_API_KEY